 Yes, many British and American expats retire to Spain using their pension income.
 However, you’ll need to show sufficient financial means to meet visa and residency requirements.

-2025 financial requirements for retirees (non-lucrative visa):
+2026 financial requirements for retirees:

-- Single applicant: Approx. €2,400/month or €28,800/year
+- Single applicant: €28,800/year

 This income can come from: